Brian1011/SupplierApp/README.md

 The total price is (selling price * quantity)
 While selling price is (Buying prie * tax(0.16) * profit * 1( intial quantity is 1))

-Future Modifications can be made to solve suppliers problem
+Future Modifications can be made to solve problems that suppliers go through.